Awami League

 After the emergence of independent Bangladesh, Awami League under the leadership of Sheikh Mujibur Rahman won the first general elections.
-The party along with other left-wing political parties of Bangladesh were merged into Bangladesh Krishak Sramik Awami League (BaKSAL) in January 1975, where Awami League politicians played the leading role in BaKSAL.
-After the August 1975 coup, the party was made onto the political sidelines, and many of its senior leaders and activists were executed or jailed.
-In 1981, Sheikh Hasina, the daughter of Sheikh Mujibur Rahman, became the president of the party and continued to hold the position to this date.
+The party along with other left-wing political parties of Bangladesh were merged into Bangladesh Krishak Sramik Awami League in January 1975, where Awami League politicians played the leading role in BaKSAL.
+After the 15 August 1975 coup d'état, the party was made onto the political sidelines, and many of its senior leaders and activists were executed or jailed.
+In 1981, Sheikh Hasina, the daughter of Sheikh Mujibur Rahman, became the president of the party.

 The party played a crucial role in the anti-authoritarian movements against the regime of Hussain Muhammad Ershad.
 After the restoration of democracy amidst mass uprising in 1990, the Awami League emerged as one of the principal players of Bangladeshi politics.
 The party formed governments winning the 1996, 2008, 2014, 2018 and 2024 general elections.
-Throughout its tenure as the ruling party from 2009 to 2024 under Sheikh Hasina, Bangladesh experienced significant democratic backsliding and was consistently described as authoritarian, (Note: Multiple references:) and dictatorial.
-(Note: Multiple references:) It was finally overthrown with the Student–People's Uprising in August 2024.
+Throughout its tenure as the ruling party from 2009 to 2024 under Sheikh Hasina, Bangladesh experienced significant democratic backsliding and was consistently described as authoritarian, (Note: Multiple references:) as well as dictatorial.
+(Note: Multiple references:) It was finally overthrown with the July Uprising in August 2024.
 Since then, the party remained underground.
 On 10 May 2025, the interim government banned all activities by the Awami League, in cyberspace and elsewhere, under the Anti-Terrorism Act.
 The ban will last until the International Crimes Tribunal completes the trial of the party and its leaders.
 On 12 May 2025, the Bangladesh Election Commission suspended the registration of the Awami League as a party.

-Sheikh Hasina, the former prime minister of Bangladesh, and Obaidul Quader have been serving the president and the general secretary of the party, respectively.
-Sheikh Hasina has headed the party since 1981.
-Amongst the leaders of the Awami League, five have become the president of Bangladesh, four have become the prime minister of Bangladesh and one became the prime minister of Pakistan.
+Former prime minister Sheikh Hasina has served as president of the Awami League since 1981, with Obaidul Quader as its general secretary since 2016.
+Amongst the leaders of the Awami League, five served as president of Bangladesh, four served as prime minister of Bangladesh and one (Huseyn Suhrawardy) served as prime minister of Pakistan.